kyrakraft/climate-model-correction/README.md

 Data spans the United States region from 1940 to 2014, covering monthly temperature values.

 Data sources:
+- GFDL-ESM4 (an ESM developed by NOAA) temperature
-- GFDL-ESM4 temperature data loaded via the Pangeo Cloud CMIP6 catalog.
+  - Data loaded via the Pangeo Cloud CMIP6 (Coupled Model Intercomparison Project) catalog
-- ERA5 reanalysis temperature data downloaded using the Copernicus CDS API.
+- ERA5 reanalysis temperature data (produced by the European Centre for Medium-Range Weather Forecasts, or ECMWF)
+  - High-resolution global climate reanalysis (combines model simulations with observational data)
+  - Downloaded using the Copernicus CDS API

 ## Preprocessing: